 a year for enduring mission & bold vision

 In a year of rapid change across higher education, one thing remains clear: Portland State matters—to hardworking students pursuing opportunity, to a city shaped by innovation and to the donors and partners whose generosity keeps access to education strong.
-This year, your support powered scholarships and student services, advanced faculty and program excellence and fueled research that pushes our region forward.
+In Fiscal Year 2025, your support powered scholarships and student services, advanced faculty and program excellence and fueled research that pushes our region forward.

 Your giving also reinforced PSU’s role as a vital anchor for Portland—physically, culturally and economically.
 By investing in the people, ideas and neighborhoods that surround us, you helped ensure that PSU continues to open doors, strengthen communities and deliver on its mission of access and impact.